Norway raises forecast for asylum seekers in 2015

 | GARDERMOEN, Norway

-"Now we think it is probably going to be over 30,000 ...
-It is not unthinkable that we are going to land between 30,000 and 35,000," Christine Wilberg, the section director at UDI in charge of reception centers, told a seminar.
+"Now we think it is probably going to be over 30,000 (arrivals) ...
+It is not unthinkable that we are going to land between 30,000 and 35,000," Christine Wilberg, the section director at UDI in charge of reception centres, told a seminar.

 The government of Prime Minister Erna Solberg will soon offer an amendment to Parliament concerning its 2016 budget, which it presented less than three weeks ago, to adjust the cost of more people seeking protection.